 As soon as he could talk, Ocean asked his parents to “Stop singing!”
 He was sensitive and quirky, like his parents.
 In 2013, Ocean was diagnosed with Asperger’s Syndrome (ASD), and Kate joined a vibrant community of families with differently wired kids.
 She continues to learn about advocacy, patience and neurodiversity.
 Her greatest teacher has been Ocean himself.
 In 2015 John was diagnosed with early onset Parkinson’s Disease.
 He immediately began blogging and volunteering, and turned his incredible optimism into an asset to slow the progress of his disease.
 John and Kate meditate together most days.
 It has been a busy time!

-From her living room, to the gym, to a spare ballroom in the Plaza Hotel, Kate endeavors in each class to create safe space for self nurturing and unfolding.
+From her living room, to the local Y, to a spare ballroom in the Plaza Hotel, Kate endeavors in each class to create safe space for self nurturing and unfolding.

 She is a member of IKYTA and the Yoga Service Council.